lorenzo-rovigatti/comp_bio_notes/nucleic_acids.md

 $$

-Since in units of kcal/mol the difference between the chemical potentials is the free-energy difference between the two states, $\Delta G_{AB}^\circ$, we write
+Since in units of kcal/mol the difference between the chemical potentials is the free-energy difference between the two states (with the minus sign, given the convention of NN models), $\Delta G_{AB}^\circ$, we write

 $$
 K_{AB} = C^\circ \exp\left( \beta \Delta G_{AB}^\circ \right),